YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Default Environment**

 YottaDB/GT.M needs several environment variables to be set up.
 YottaDB/GT.M provides a script that sets up reasonable defaults and allows you to start using YottaDB/GT.M immediately.
 When you set up environments in YottaDB/GT.M, you should set up your own scripting, but the default is a good place to start.
-You can source the gtmprofile file in the directory in which you have installed YottaDB/GT.M (e.g, /usr/local/lib/yottadb/r110/gtmprofile or /usr/lib/fis gtm/V6.2 000_x86_64/gtmprofile) to set up reasonable defaults or simply execute the script gtm to execute YottaDB/GT.M.
+You can source the ydb_env_set file in the directory in which you have installed YottaDB/GT.M (e.g, /usr/local/lib/yottadb/r110/ydb_env_set or /usr/lib/fis gtm/V6.2 000_x86_64/ydb_env_set) to set up reasonable defaults or simply execute the script gtm to execute YottaDB/GT.M.
 A default environment is created only if it does not exist already.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ source /usr/local/lib/yottadb/r110/gtmprofile
+   yottadbuser@yottadbworkshop:~$ source /usr/local/lib/yottadb/r110/ydb_env_set
    %GDE-I-GDUSEDEFS, Using defaults for Global Directory
            /home/yottadbuser/fis-gtm/V6.2-000_x86_64/g/gtm.gld